The Charms And Headaches Of Buying A Historic Home

 You May Be Able To Get Financial Assistance For Renovations

 If you’re interested in purchasing a historic home but are worried about the price tag, there may be grants or loans available to pay for a portion of renovation costs.
+After checking out general grants available to first-time home buyers, your first stop should be your State Historic Preservation Office (SHPO).
+They will be able to help you access state specific assistance for historic home renovation.

 What Are The Downsides Of Buying A Historic Home?